MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/secure-sharepoint-online-team-sites-for-sensitive-and-highly-confidential-assets.md

 For more information, see [Secure SharePoint Online sites and files](https://docs.microsoft.com/microsoft-365-enterprise/secure-sharepoint-online-sites-and-files).

- To set this up for demonstration, proof-of-concept, or dev/test, see[Secure SharePoint Online sites in a dev/test environment](https://docs.microsoft.com/microsoft-365-enterprise/secure-sharepoint-online-sites-dev-test).
+ To set this up for demonstration, proof-of-concept, or dev/test, see [Secure SharePoint Online sites in a dev/test environment](https://docs.microsoft.com/microsoft-365-enterprise/secure-sharepoint-online-sites-dev-test).

 ## See Also